hangrybear666/aws_cert_coding/README.md

 <details closed>
 <summary><b>AWS EC2 - VPC - Subnets</b></summary>

-### 1. Install EC2 Bastion Host, EC2 Instance, VPC, Private & Public Subnet, IGW, NAT GW, Elastic IP etc.
+### 1. Install EC2 Bastion Host, 1-n EC2 Instances, VPCs /w Private & Public Subnet, IGW, NAT GW, Elastic IP, Load Balancer for ingress to private EC2 etc.

 #### a.
 Setup Environment Variables with your secrets and configuration
 scaffold the .env files with the following script and fill in your own details.